stefreak/syselevenstack-documentation/english/docs/tutorials/04-coreos.md

 ## Prerequisites

 * You should be able to use simple heat templates, like shown in the [first steps tutorial](01-firststeps/).
-* You know the basics of using the OpenStack CLI (Environment variables are set, like shown in the [Kickstart-Tutorial](02-kickstart/).
+* You know the basics of using the OpenStack CLI (Environment variables are set, like shown in the [kickstart tutorial](02-kickstart/).

-## 1. Clone example repository
+## Clone the example repository

-You will be working with our "[heattemplates-examples](https://github.com/syseleven/heattemplates-examples)" repository on Github.
+You will be working with our "[heattemplates examples repository](https://github.com/syseleven/heattemplates-examples)" on Github.
 Your first step is to clone it:

 ```
 $ git clone https://github.com/syseleven/heattemplates-examples
 $ cd heattemplates-examples/coreOS
 ```

-## 2. Upload CoreOS image
+## Upload the CoreOS image

 After you cloned the repository, upload the current stable CoreOS image to SysEleven Stack.